roblanf/sarscov2phylo/README.md

 # Installation

-You should be able to re-run the scripts I provide here, provided you have access to a reasonably large server (e.g. ~500GB RAM and ~50 cores).
+You should be able to re-run the scripts I provide here, provided you have access to a reasonably large server (e.g. ~500GB RAM and about 50 cores).
 With those resources I can run the scripts with ~35 threads (as of early June 2020, each fasttree run takes about 10GB), and it will complete in around 24 hours.

 To start, you will need some version of conda: https://docs.conda.io/projects/conda/en/latest/user-guide/install/